asunanto/PortfolioWebsite/README.md

 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)

 On a personal level, I believe the development of internet technologies have shaped the way people obtain information and learn.
-To put my point into perspective, when I was a university student doing my research work, I can access reseach papers online through database with just a click of a mouse.
+To put my point into perspective, when I was a university student, I can access reseach papers online through database or just use do a google search.
+I was to able to access information instantly.

  On the other hand, students in the past would have to go to the library and go through a list of research papers .
-I would imagine looking for information manually to be a time-consuming process nowadays.
-Therefore, I believe that the introduction of internet has certainly speed up the way people obtain information and learn.
+I would imagine looking for information manually to be a time-consuming process during those times.
+Therefore, I believe that the invention of internet has certainly speed up the way people obtain information and learn.